agi0rgi/hotnews-scraper/README.md

 - [x]  Add categories for news
 - [ ]  Should i create a lil documentation?

-Hit me up on telegram: @eigoog
+Hit me up on telegram: @alessanro